exo-addons/cloud-drive-extension/README.md

 Enable Box API
 --------------

-- Go to Box Developers site, to [My Box Apps](http://box.com/developers/services)
+- Go to Box Developers site, to [My Box Apps](http://box.com/developers/services).
-- Create a new app as described in [this guide](http://developers.box.com/oauth/).
-Note: don't need point `redirect_uri` it will be submited by the add-on in the authentication request
+- Create a new app with API Key Type: Content API.
+This action will warn you that it will upgrade your account to a Development type with an access to Enterprise features.
+Take this in account, you may consider for a dedicated Box account to manage your keys to Box API.
+Details about OAuth2 access described in [this guide](http://developers.box.com/oauth/).
+Note: don't need point `redirect_uri` for the app, it will be submited by the add-on in the authentication requests.
-- Use `client_id` and `client_secret` values for configuration below.
+- Use your `client_id` and `client_secret` values for configuration below.

 Configuration
 -------------